kkphoenixgx/Programming-Classes/JavascriptTypescript/Angular/section14/Aula32.md

 * **fixture.detectChanges** = detecta as mudanças da fixure
 * **x.toBeTruthy** = espera que x seja true

-vale salientar que o fixture.detectChanges pode dar problema quando iniciado dentro de um beforeEach, qualquer coisa só colocar em um it.
+Vale salientar que o `fixture.detectChanges` pode dar problema quando iniciado dentro de um `beforeEach()`, qualquer coisa só colocar em um it.
 Além disso, existe uma convenção para como as messages do it devem ser criadas, o U será como Under Test (em teste) e definirá a fn ou o callback que está sendo testado:

-<p style="display:flex; justify-content: end; text-al" > <i> The (U) stands for "under test", and it's just a way to indicate that the function being passed in is the one being tested.
+<p style="display:flex; justify-content: end; text-align: right" > <i> The (U) stands for "under test", and it's just a way to indicate that the function being passed in is the one being tested.
 This convention can help make it clearer which functions are being tested in a given test suite, especially when there are multiple functions being tested in the same file. ~ChatGPT </i></p>

 Exemplo: